Aaron Burr: Early life and education

 Aaron Burr Jr. was born on February 6, 1756, in Newark, in what was then the Province of New Jersey, one of the Thirteen Colonies of colonial era British America.
-He was the second child of the Reverend Aaron Burr Sr., a Presbyterian minister and second president of the College of New Jersey, which later became Princeton University.
-His mother, Esther Edwards Burr, was the daughter of Jonathan Edwards, a theologian, and his wife Sarah Edwards.
+He was the second child of the Reverend Aaron Burr Sr., a Presbyterian minister and co-founder of the College of New Jersey (now Princeton University) of which he served as the school's second president after his election in 1748.

+His mother, Esther Edwards Burr, was the daughter of Jonathan Edwards, a philosopher-theologian, and his wife Sarah Edwards, a missionary.
 He had one older sister, Sarah, who was also known as Sally.

+On September 24, 1757, Burr Sr. died after experiencing exhaustion and a high fever in the weeks prior to his death.
+Jonathan Edwards, Burr's maternal grandfather, briefly became the third president of the university for two months, having succumbed to a high fever related to a smallpox inoculation on March 22, 1758.
+Sixteen days later, Burr's mother Esther, died from a fever on April 7, 1758.
+While traveling with their maternal grandmother Sarah to what was to be their new home in Philadelphia, Sarah died on October 2, 1758, from dysentery.
+Burr and his sister Sally were orphaned at the age of two years old and three years old respectively.

-In 1757, Burr's father died while serving as president of College of New Jersey, which later became Princeton University.
-His grandfather, Jonathan Edwards, succeeded his father as the college's president, and lived with Burr and his mother in December 1757.
-Edwards died in March 1758, and Burr's mother and grandmother died the same year, leaving Burr and his sister orphaned when he was two years old.
-Young Burr and his sister were then placed with the William Shippen family in the Philadelphia, capital of British America.
+Young Burr and his sister were then placed with the William Shippen family in Philadelphia, the capital of British America.
 The following year, in 1759, the children's guardianship was assumed by their 21-year-old maternal uncle, Timothy Edwards.
 The following year, Edwards married Rhoda Ogden, and moved the family to Elizabeth, New Jersey, where Burr attended the Elizabethtown Academy.
 Burr had a very strained relationship with his uncle, who was often physically abusive.
 As a child, he made several attempts to run away from home.

 At age 13, Burr was admitted to the College of New Jersey as a sophomore, where he joined the American Whig Society and the Cliosophic Society, the college's literary and debating societies.
 In 1772, at age 16, he received his Bachelor of Arts degree, but continued studying theology at Princeton for an additional year.
 He then undertook rigorous theological training with Joseph Bellamy, a Presbyterian, but changed his career path after two years.
-At age 19, he moved to Litchfield, Connecticut to study law with his brother-in-law Tapping Reeve, founder of the Litchfield Law School.
+At age 19, he moved to Litchfield, Connecticut, to study law with his brother-in-law Tapping Reeve, founder of the Litchfield Law School and husband of his sister Sally.
 In 1775, news reached Litchfield of the clashes with British troops in the Battles of Lexington and Concord, which launched the American Revolutionary War, and Burr put his studies on hold to enlist in the Continental Army, whose commander-in-chief was George Washington.